MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Introduction

 \section{Introduction}

-The accurate prediction of physicochemical properties of small molecules remains a cornerstone challenge in chemical engineering, pharmaceutical development, and materials science.
-Properties such as vapor pressure, viscosity, solubility, heat capacity, and partition coefficients govern the design and optimization of separation processes, drug formulation, environmental fate modeling, and reaction engineering \cite{pang2023advanced}.
-Traditionally, these properties have been estimated through empirical correlations (the Antoine equation for vapor pressure \cite{thomson1946}, the Andrade equation for viscosity \cite{andrade1930}, group contribution methods for boiling points \cite{nannoolal2008}) or obtained through costly and labor-intensive experimental campaigns.
-While such correlations encode valuable domain knowledge about how properties depend on thermodynamic conditions, their conventional parameterization is inherently component-specific: each new molecule requires a dedicated set of fitted parameters, restricting transferability and precluding large-scale molecular screening.
+The prediction of physicochemical properties of small molecules underlies the design of separation processes, the formulation of pharmaceuticals, environmental fate modelling, and reaction engineering \cite{pang2023advanced}.
+Properties such as vapor pressure, viscosity, solubility, heat capacity and partition coefficients are conventionally estimated through empirical correlations whose parameters are component-specific: the Antoine equation for vapor pressure \cite{thomson1946}, the Andrade equation for viscosity \cite{andrade1930} and group contribution methods for boiling points \cite{nannoolal2008} all require dedicated fitted parameters per molecule, which restricts transferability and precludes large-scale screening.

-The emergence of machine learning, and in particular deep learning, has opened transformative avenues for molecular property prediction \cite{das2024clm}.
-By learning complex structure--property relationships directly from data, neural network models can, in principle, generalize across chemical space without requiring manual parameter fitting for each compound.
-Graph neural networks (GNNs) have emerged as a natural paradigm for molecular modeling, treating atoms as nodes and chemical bonds as edges in a molecular graph and updating atomic representations through iterative message passing \cite{gilmer2017,kipf2017}.
-GNNs have demonstrated strong performance in predicting quantum mechanical properties \cite{schutt2018schnet,gasteiger2020dimenet}, solvation free energies \cite{vermeire2021}, fuel ignition quality \cite{schweidtmann2020}, activity coefficients \cite{rittig2023gibbs}, and numerous other molecular properties.
-Beyond graph-based representations, chemical language models operating directly on SMILES strings have also shown competitive performance for molecular property prediction \cite{das2024clm}, motivating the exploration of multimodal architectures that combine structural and sequential molecular representations.
+Machine learning can help with this limitation by learning structure--property mappings directly from data \cite{das2024clm}.
+Graph neural networks treat atoms as nodes and bonds as edges, and have produced strong performance on quantum mechanical properties \cite{schutt2018schnet,gasteiger2020dimenet}, solvation free energies \cite{vermeire2021}, fuel ignition quality \cite{schweidtmann2020} and activity coefficients \cite{rittig2023gibbs}; chemical language models operating on SMILES strings offer competitive performance on property prediction tasks as well \cite{das2024clm}.
+The landscape of thermophysical property prediction in this body of work is governed by single-model, single-prediction architectures, occasionally extended with domain-informed prediction heads to recover physical consistency for one property at a time \cite{santana2024puffin,rebello2025expuffin}.